kommhoerauf/rpi-sec-cam/README.md

 ![motioneye screen with configured camera](pictures/motioneye.png?raw=true "motioneye UI in webbrowser with configured camera")

 I have saved myself a few variants of the camera configuration from /etc/motioneye directory (versions with and without motion detection and working schedule) so I can turn things on or off from the distance without needing an UI.
-Depending on what SBC you use you might want to lower your camera resolution, for the Raspberry Pi Zero I have gone with the lowest (320x200).
+Depending on what SBC you use you might want to lower your camera resolution, for the Raspberry Pi Zero I have gone with the lowest (320x200 & 2 fps).

 #### Telegram integration